Modified on: November 3, 2017

 - To encourage connections to the larger congregation and the community.

 What is a typical Covenant Group meeting like?

-Covenant Group meetings are carefully structured, and typically last for about an hour and a half.
+Covenant Group meetings are carefully structured and typically last for about an hour and a half.
 Each group is led by a trained facilitator.
 Meetings open with a chalice lighting and check-in by participants, followed by readings related to the topic of the session.
-Prepared questions guide conversation about the topic.
+Prepared questions guide the conversation about the topic.
 The meeting ends with a check-out and a closing reading.